Travel Guide to Florence - Everything You Need to Know

 By car

-Florence is just off the main A1 north–south autostrada and a drive of about three and a half hours north of Rome.
+Florence is just off the A1 autosrada, Italy’s main north-south highway.
+The drive from Rome takes a little over 3 hours.
 The city is also well-connected by four-lane highways with Siena, Perugia, and Pisa.

 Once in Florence, ditch the car as soon as possible, as driving in the center is severely restricted and parking is limited and expensive.
 Your best bet is to return your rental car upon arrival or to park in one of the lots on the outskirts that are connected to the center by bus or tram.